gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 Make me a reservation in Pittsburgh
 ``

-This time we notice that the date is not returned.
-This is because your message didn't provide a date for the reservation and the previous state was wiped clean when you ended the conversation.
+This time we should notice that the date is NOT returned.
+This is because you didn't provide a date for the reservation and the previous state was wiped clean when you ended the conversation.

 ## Quick Recap